YoghurtGrinch/YoghurtGrinch/README.md

 ### Hi there 👋

+- 📦I am currently working on an app that keeps track of products and their stock (along with some other exciting features!).
+- 🤖I also have developed voice commands for the robot Cozmo

 <!--
 **YoghurtGrinch/YoghurtGrinch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.